okyeron/neotrellis-monome/README.md

 ### norns /norns shield

 As of update version 210607 (June 2021) it should be plug and play.
+Previous versions are unsupported.

 ###  Fates